MartinPyka/financial_life/docs/01_first_simulation.md

   </tr>
 </table>

-In order to simulate our model for 10 years, the code could look like this.
+In order to simulate our model for 10 years from now on, we use the delta-keyword.

 ```python
 simulation.simulate(delta = timedelta(days=365*10))